Alstrasz/entry-task-checklist-angular/README.md

 It represents simple todo list with ability to check out todos, create new todos and projects.

-Frontend uses angular and material ui, backend - ruby on rails
+Frontend uses angular and material ui, backend - ruby on rails or nestjs & graphql (can be toogled)

 # To run